Pile of peanut brittle on white plate.

 Water helps dissolve the sugar and corn syrup.
 It also helps regulate the boiling temperature.

 Baking Soda reacts with the acids in sugar to create air bubbles.
-This makes the texture more light, brittle, and crunchy.
+This makes the texture lighter, brittle, and crunchy.

 Cookie sheet spread with butter.